demisto/content/Packs/QRadar/README.md

 ## How to use this pack?
 Follow the steps provided in this [article](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-2/cortex-xsoar-tutorials/tutorials/ingest-incidents-from-a-siem.html) to configure fetching offenses from QRadar to XSOAR.

+## Full pack details
+Full details about the pack can be found in this [article](https://xsoar.pan.dev/docs/reference/packs/QRadar).